viluzi/Vukky123/README.md

 ### Hi there - I'm Vukky 👋

 - 💼 I'm a Support Assistant at [salad.io](https://salad.io)
+- ⚡ Fun fact: The ResourceHub website has over 52,000 users.
 - 😄 Pronouns: He/him

 #### [Some of the projects I've made/worked on](https://vukky123.github.io/Vukky123/projects)